Managing URL Parameters & Query Strings: SEO Best Practices

 Should URLs with this parameter rank in search results?

-If the parameter alters the page’s content in a meaningful way, the answer is usually clear: let Google rank this page.
+If the parameter alters the page’s content in a meaningful way, it is usually best to let Google rank that page.
 If the parameter changes the content in a meaningful way, then the page with the parameter included would typically make for a good entry point to your website from organic search results.

 Should Googlebot crawl URLs with this parameter?